ezratechdev/GIS-inventory/README.md

 ## Deployment

-To install all packeges run
+To install all packages run

 ```bash
   yarn install